ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-refresh/index.md

 <grid-example title='Simple Example' name='refreshing-the-grid' type='generated' options='{ "enterprise": true, "exampleHeight": 615, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>

 ## Refreshing Groups
-When using row grouping with refreshing you are required to provide a route parameter specifying the row group to refresh.
-When a row group is refreshed, only its direct child rows are refreshed.
-This means that in order to refresh the rows in a particular row group, you need to provide the parent of the rows to be refreshed as the route parameter.

 The following example demonstrates how to refresh specified groups on the server, note the following:
  - Using the <b>Refresh Root Level</b> button, you can force all the rows in the root level group to refresh, this is equivalent to omitting a route parameter from the `refreshServerSide` API call.